Abhiram86/event_management_api/README.md

 ## Testing

-To test the API, you can use tools like Postman or Insomnia or Thunder Client. or u can use the test.go file
+To test the API, you can use tools like Postman, Insomnia, or Thunder Client, or you can use the `test.go` file provided in the repository.

 ```bash
 go run test.go